fluxapps/JasperReport/README.md

 You can now remove the global installed `Customizing/global/libraries/JasperReport` on productive usages

-Hint: Because of multiple autoloaders of plugins, it could be, that different versions of this library exists and suddenly your plugin use an old version of an other plugin!
-So you should keep up to date your plugin with `composer update`.
+Tip: Because of multiple autoloaders of plugins, it could be, that different versions of this library exists and suddenly your plugin use an older or a newer version of an other plugin!

+So I recommand to use [srag/librariesnamespacechanger](https://packagist.org/packages/srag/librariesnamespacechanger)

 ### Generate Jasper xml template files
 [iReport Designer](https://community.jaspersoft.com/project/ireport-designer)